cncf/toc/reviews/graduation-vitess.md

 **Demonstrate a substantial ongoing flow of commits and merged contributions**

 Vitess maintains a healthy [ongoing flow of commits](https://vitess.devstats.cncf.io/d/2/commits-repository-groups?orgId=1&from=now-2y&to=now&var-period=w&var-repogroups=All).
-The most notable change in commit activity comes from documentation being in the primary repository to now being hosted in vitessio/website.
+In late 2018, documentation moved from the primary repoistory to vitessio/vitess.

 **A clear versioning scheme**